Call for Proposals

 - Completed on a timely basis

 The first criterion is to be ensured by the Chartered Professional Accountants of Canada's review of the letter of intent.
-The timeliness criterion is addressed by requiring a detailed timeline in the proposal showing expected dates for production of reports or working papers.
+The timeliness criterion includes providing a detailed timeline in the proposal showing expected dates for production of reports or working papers.
 The reports or working papers must be completed within 24 months.
 The quality is ensured by the expertise provided by the CAAA Research Committee’s examination / approval of the proposal.

 Applicants are requested to submit a one- to two-page letter of intent outlining the area(s) and objectives of the research using the form below.
-The letter of intent should also refer to the project’s relevance to the Foresight Initiative.
+The letter of intent should also explain the relevance of the project to the transforming the accounting profession (the first criterion).

-Do not send this letter of intent to CPA Canada.
+Do not send this letter of intent (LOI) to CPA Canada.
 Submissions for this grant are handled by the CAAA Secretariat.
-Feedback to applicants will be returned through the Chair of the CAAA Research Committee by (date).
+Feedback to applicants will be returned through the Chair of the CAAA Research Committee.
 LOIs passing the initial stage will be invited to submit a full grant proposal.
 We encourage research employing any research methods.

 Submit a Letter of Intent